tonymowers/leetcode-java/README.md

 Test Driven Development is a coding discipline where tests are written before the production code.

-Robert Martin describes TDD, in his [article](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) on the topic, describes TDD as consisting of two coding cycles.
+Robert Martin describes TDD, in his [article](https://blog.cleancoder.com/uncle-bob/2014/12/17/TheCyclesOfTDD.html) on the topic, as consisting of two coding cycles:
+- nano-cycle
+- micro-cycle

 ### Nano-cycle (second by second)